 Pelosi urges Fisk students to mobilize against prejudice

-House Minority Leader Nancy Pelosi speaks at Fisk University's graduation ceremony at the Temple Church in Nashville, Tenn., Monday, May 1, 2017.
+Chairperson of the Board of Trustees, Barbara Bowles, left, House Minority Leader Nancy Pelosi and President Frank Sims applaud as the class of 2017, Fisk University's graduates walk into the ceremony at the Temple Church in Nashville, Tenn., Monday, May 1, 2017.
 Pelosi on Monday told a group of graduating students at Fisk University to mobilize against prejudice and inequality.

 Add your comments below